QP/C 8.1.3

 Description

 Graceful degradation aims to maintain more critical system functions available, despite failures, by dropping the less critical functions.
-QP/C Framework supports graceful degradation by providing mechanisms to protect the more critical functions from interference by the less critical ones.
+QP/C Framework component supports graceful degradation by providing mechanisms to protect the more critical functions from interference by the less critical ones.
 The main such mechanisms are:

 Example